Acute or persistent diarrhea causes may include:

 14. Medicines, such as antacids containing magnesium and some cancer treatments

-16. Salmonella infection (or other infections that may occur from bacteria)
+16. Salmonella infection or other infections that may be caused by bacteria.

 17. Shigella infection